ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 		neopul:tsk_4_1,tsk_4_2
 		metzeb:tsk_5_1,tsk_5_2

-	The inference of the species tree with ASTRAL, based on the set of trees inferred with IQ-TREE, should be fast enough that no Slurm script is required.
-Instead, ASTRAL could be run with `srun`:
+	* ASTRAL could be run with `srun`, using a command such as this one:

 		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty java -jar Astral/astral.5.7.7.jar -i tmp.trees -a astral_table.txt -o simulation_astral.tre